saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: July 9, 2020
 - Attended an online webinar at teams on Cloud Technologies from WinAble.
 - Learned the differnece between C and C++, from Javatpoint website.
+## Date: July 25, 2020
+- Attended the webinar for resume writing and preparation of the CV.
+- Learning Java for android, on Coursera.